treetoplearning/Taproot/4_BooleanComparison.md

 print(c)
 ```

 Be careful.
-Remember we are dividing integers, so theoretically we should have an integer as a result.
+Remember we are dividing integers, so theoretically we should have a

 We've learned that all it takes is an identifier, or the name that we use to refer to the variable, the assignmzent operator, and a value for the variable.